-- Any instruction which requires data-access performs it during the memory access stage. - Branch instructions fetch their branch target instructions during the memory access stage unless they also require a data access (in which case they will leave the instruction buffer empty). - Any other instruction (such as ALU operations) uses the memory access stage to perform an instruction fetch.
+- Any instruction which requires data-access performs it during the memory access stage. - Branch instructions fetch their branch target instructions during the memory access stage unless they also require a data access (in which case they will leave the instruction buffer empty). - Conditional branches only ever fetch instructions around the target address. - Any other instruction (such as ALU operations) uses the memory access stage to perform an instruction fetch.
 This is used to load the thread's own instruction buffer unless it is full. - If the instruction buffer is empty when an instruction should be issued, a special fetch no-op is issued; this will use its memory access stage to load the issuing thread's instruction buffer.